pdyxs/pdyxs.github.io/what/the-path/index.md

 ---
 layout: project
 title: The Path
-tag: An artwork about life and the paths it ventured down
+description: An artwork about life and the paths it ventured down
 feature: the_path_2500x1250
+image: the_path_2500x1250.jpg
 tags:
   - science
   - visualisation